braddocktripoli-create/SpeechyAI/README.md

 ## How to use it

-1. Open `index.html` in a browser (Chrome recommended — microphone recording requires running the page as a real standalone page, not embedded in another tool).
+1. Visit the live site (or open `index.html` directly in a browser if running locally — Chrome recommended, since microphone recording requires running as a real standalone page rather than an embedded preview).
 2. Click record and say a word with a clear /s/ sound, or upload an existing audio file.
 3. Drag the trim handles to isolate just the /s/ portion.
 4. Click Analyze.